daimonie/airflow-dbt-training/presentation/day_four.md

 # Airflow Recap

 Airflow is a scheduling tool where you write workflows in Python.
 The basic concepts:
-- A *DAG* is a Direct Acrylic Graph - a directed flowchart without loops
+- A **DAG** is a Direct Acrylic Graph - a directed flowchart without loops
-- A *Task* is, well, a task in your workflow.
+- A **Task** is, well, a task in your workflow.
-- An *Asset* is a way of telling Airflow that you want to write a file/dataset/table and want downstream DAGs to trigger off that update
+- An **Asset** is a way of telling Airflow that you want to write a file/dataset/table and want downstream DAGs to trigger off that update

 ---

 # Tasks

 Tasks are the re-useable units in an airflow workflow.
 We familiarised ourselves with some:
-- BashOperator: A simple task to run a Bash command (linux command)
+- **BashOperator**: A simple task to run a Bash command (linux command)
-- PythonOperator: A task to run a python function
+- **PythonOperator**: A task to run a python function
-- The @task decorator: A shorter way of turning your python function into a task
+- The **@task** decorator: A shorter way of turning your python function into a task
-- The @task.branch decorator: A way of inserting what/if logic into your task, deciding which branch of the DAG will be executed
+- The **@task.branch decorator**: A way of inserting what/if logic into your task, deciding which branch of the DAG will be executed

+I've made a few new Operators you can use today.
 ---

 # XCom